sedenardi/sandersdenardi.com/content/post/2017-11-21-universal-multi-page-react.md

 These features, while essential for building a functional, production-ready application, can be implemented several different ways, and outside styles, don't touch this project's files.

 All code can be found on <a href="https://github.com/sedenardi/koa-react-universal-multi-page" target="_blank">GitHub</a>.
-Feel free to as me any questions there, file any issues if something isn't clear, or submit a pull request.
+Feel free to ass me any questions, file any issues if something isn't clear, or submit a pull request.